-Trump to push executive order to end birthright citizenship: report
+Trump to push end to birthright citizenship as U.S. elections loom

-WASHINGTON (Reuters) - U.S. President Donald Trump plans to push an executive order to end the right of U.S. citizenship to children born in the United States to non-citizens and immigrants in the country illegally, he told Axios in an interview published on Tuesday, a move that would prompt a constitutional fight.
+WASHINGTON (Reuters) - President Donald Trump said he will seek to end the right of citizenship to children born in the United States to non-citizens and illegal immigrants in his latest bid to dramatically reshape immigration policies as he seeks to shore up Republicans ahead of next week’s congressional elections.

+Trump would target the citizenship right through an executive order, he told Axios in an interview published on Tuesday, a move that would prompt a legal fight.
+The right of U.S. citizenship is granted to U.S.-born children under the 14th Amendment of the Constitution, which cannot be changed by the president.

-It was unclear what specific action his order would pursue, and Trump gave no other details.
+It was unclear what specific action his order would pursue, and Trump gave no details.
+Representatives for the White House did not immediately respond to a request for comment.

-Trump has ratcheted up his hard-line immigration stance one week before U.S. congressional elections, as the country grapples with race and national identity amid bursts of violence, including a series of bombs sent to top Democrats and other Trump critics as well as the deadliest attack on a synagogue in U.S. history.

-Seeking to end so-called birthright citizenship outlined in the 14th Amendment would take direct aim at the Constitution and likely prompt immediately legal challenges and potential opposition in Congress.
+“This is blatantly unconstitutional,” Omar Jadwat, head of the ACLU Immigrants’ Rights Project told Reuters.
+“The president obviously cannot overturn the Constitution by executive order.
+The notion that he would even try is absurd.”

 Changing an amendment in the Constitution would require the support of two-thirds of the U.S. House of Representatives and the Senate and the backing of three-fourths of U.S. state legislatures at a constitutional convention.

-But Trump said he has talked to his legal counsel and was advised he could enact the change on his own, contrary to the view of many constitutional experts.
+But Trump said he has talked to his legal counsel and was advised he could enact the change on his own.
+Asked about the dispute over such presidential powers, Trump said stood by his comments.

-Asked about the dispute over such presidential powers, Trump said: “You can definitely do it with an act of Congress.
-But now they’re saying I can do it just with an executive order.”

 “It’s in the process.
 It’ll happen,” he told Axios in the interview, which will air in full on the HBO pay cable channel on Sunday.

+His latest comments also come after the deadliest attack on Jews in U.S. history on Saturday and a series of bombs sent to top Democrats and other Trump critics last week.

+Democrats and other critics have condemned the president’s rhetoric as inflammatory, urging Trump to tone down his language and calling on voters to use the elections as a way to reject such policies.

-U.S. Senator Chris Coons, a Democrat on the Senate Foreign Relations Committee, said on Tuesday that Trump “was driving a false narrative on immigration” in many ways to stoke fear ahead of the Nov.
-6 vote.
+U.S. Senator Chris Coons, a Democrat on the Senate Foreign Relations Committee, told MSNBC that Trump “was driving a false narrative on immigration” in many ways to stoke fear and turn it into an election issue.

+On Monday, the administration moved to send more than 5,200 troops to help secure the border with Mexico as a caravan of Central American migrants, mostly on foot, makes its way there, although it is unclear how many would arrive at the border or when.

 The 14th Amendment allows for “all persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”